You built a real workflow for catching up on Slack channels using AI. Let’s look at what you achieved and where to go next.Documentation Index

 | Manage your Slack apps | Create and manage Slack Apps | api.slack.com/apps |

 Thank you for completing this tutorial!
-You went from zero to summarising real Slack conversations with AI.
+You went from zero to summarising real Slack conversations with AI — whether by speaking or typing.
 The ability to connect tools, fetch data, and extract meaning from it is valuable in any role — take this skill with you.